Skip to navigation Skip to content

 File hardcopy + Read more ...

-Place the received hard copy document that has been scanned into the current archive box for retention in order by date of receipt.
+After scanning, place the received hard copy document into the current archive box for retention ordered by date of receipt.

 If unsure, contact a Team Leader for the location of the current archive box.